 4. INVOLVEMENT: Who’s involved in making the comprehensive plan?

 Response: Everyone!
 First and foremost, it’s a community-centered process.
 The comprehensive plan process entails an extended community conversation that intentionally engages all stakeholders – residents/citizens, neighborhoods, businesses, the college, town government, non-profits, and institutions.
 To assist with public engagement, visioning, and plan composition, an experienced team of public engagement practitioners was selected by a commissioner-appointed committee of citizens, staff, and elected officials.
 Led by Clarion Associates and Planning Next, the planning process will feature dedicated public engagement beginning in the Fall of 2018.
 A variety of events, tools, and meeting formats will encourage community members to provide insight into our community via in-person meetings/workshops, email, and online as well as hard-copy surveys.
 For a general outline of the process, please see the Timeline tab.
-Additionally, see the notice at the top of this page for how to get involved in one of the process' working groups - the Plan Advisory Group or Publicity & Outreach Committee.
+The Plan Advisory Group and Publicity & Outreach Committees have now been filled to help us guide this process.

 5. SCHEDULE: When will this process begin?